-Parent-teacher conference sessions will be scheduled twice a year during the first and third trimesters.
+Parent-teacher conference sessions will be scheduled during each trimester.
 Parents will be notified via email regarding the schedule for parent-teacher conferences.
 A confirmation email will be sent to you to confirm your conference time for each child.

 FIELD TRIP'S